Unipotent morphisms: Introduction

 \section{Introduction}

 In the early 1990s, Gabber answered a question of Grothendieck for quasi-compact schemes admitting an ample line bundle: every cohomological Brauer class on such a scheme is represented by an Azumaya algebra \cite{MR611868,deJong_result-of-Gabber}.
-This result has since been reinterpreted in terms of gerbes and the resolution property for algebraic stacks \cite{MR1844577,MR2108211,2013arXiv1306.5418G,MR2026412,mathur2021resolution}.
+This result has since been reinterpreted in terms of the \emph{resolution property} for algebraic stacks (i.e., every quasi-coherent sheaf is a quotient of a direct sum of vector bundles) and gerbes \cite{MR1844577,MR2026412, MR2108211,2013arXiv1306.5418G,mathur2021resolution}.
 In this language, Gabber's result can be restated as follows. \begin{theorem*}[Gabber] Let $X$ be a quasi-compact scheme that admits an ample line bundle.
 Let $\ms X \to X$ be a $\mathbf{G}_m$-gerbe.
-If the cohomology class $[\ms X]\in\H^2(X,\mathbf{G}_m)$ of $\ms X$ is torsion, then $\ms X$ has the resolution property. \end{theorem*} In this paper, we consider analogs of this result for gerbes banded by unipotent groups.
-One such result that we can prove is the following (also see Theorem \ref{T:DM-gerbes}). \begin{maintheorem} Let $X$ be a quasi-compact algebraic stack with affine diagonal and the resolution property.
-If $\ms G \to X$ is a $\mathbf{G}_{a}$-gerbe, then $\ms G$ has the resolution property. \end{maintheorem} The ideas that go into proving Theorem \ref{MT:ga-gerbes-res} yield a solution of the following problem, which was the original motivation for the article. \begin{maintheorem} Let $\ms X$ be a smooth and separated Deligne--Mumford stack of finite type over a field $k$.
-Let $\pi \colon \ms X \to X$ be the associated coarse moduli space.
-If $X$ is quasi-projective over $\spec k$, then $\ms X$ has the resolution property. \end{maintheorem} If $\ms X$ has generically tame stabilizers, Theorem \ref{MT:dm-stack-res} was established by Kresch and Vistoli \cite{MR2026412}.
-Our contribution is the generically wild case.
+If the cohomology class $[\ms X]\in\H^2(X,\mathbf{G}_m)$ of $\ms X$ is torsion, then $\ms X$ is a global quotient stack (see Definition \ref{def:globalquotient}) and has the resolution property. \end{theorem*} Using quasi-projective methods and Gabber's Theorem, Kresch and Vistoli show that smooth, separated and generically tame Deligne--Mumford stacks with quasi-projective coarse moduli spaces have the resolution property \cite{MR2026412}.
+It has long been a challenge to produce non-trivial vector bundles without such hypotheses.